What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of economists is projected to grow 6 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of economists is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.

 Businesses and organizations across many industries use economic analysis and quantitative methods to analyze and forecast business, sales, and other economic trends.
 Demand for economists should come from the increasing complexity of the global economy, additional financial regulations, and a more competitive business environment.